eneliviu/LovinEscapades/README.md

 - The website’s style is minimalistic, primarily based on predefined Bootstrap 5.3 themes and touches of custom CSS.
 This approach ensures good contrast and a decent aesthetic, supporting accessibility and visual appeal.

 ### Icons
-- Font Awesome were used for the Logo, social media icons in the Footer, `My profile`-page link and like buttons on share photos in the ??`Gallery`-page.
+- Font Awesome were used for the Logo, social media icons in the Footer, `My profile`-page link and like buttons on share photos in the `Gallery`-page.

 [*Back to top*](#)

 ## Usage and screenshots